Lake Tahoe Nevada, USA Travel Guide

 Many groups work to protect Lake Tahoe.
 The Lake Tahoe Basin Management Unit (U.S. The Forestry service) manages federal lands, with focus on watershed protection, forest health, and recreation.
 California and Nevada State Parks protect significant portions of the shoreline and adjacent natural areas.

 Help reduce waste during your visit.
 Recycling bins are available at most accommodations, public parks, and designated drop-off sites for plastics, glass, and aluminum.
-Follow local recycling programs guidelines.
+Follow recycling in the area programs guidelines.
 Pack a Reusable water bottle and Reusable shopping bag.

 While Lake Tahoe itself is vast, the surrounding region is part of a generally arid climate.
 Water conservation is important.
-Drink water responsibly in accommodations, take shorter showers, and turn off taps when not in use.
+Drink water responsibly in accommodations, take shorter showers, and don't leave faucets running when not in use.

 Choose businesses that prioritize sustainability and minimize your footprint.